Impermanent Loss can affect your returns in an LP pool.

 So, why would someone bother with LP if you always incur IL?
 The answer is threefold:

-- With THORChain specifically, there is IL Protection (ILP) for LPs based on length of deposit.
+- With THORChain specifically, there is IL Protection (ILP) for LPs based on the length of the deposit.